PascalBod/lm-zephyr/README.md

 * Update the Zephyr SDK path in `gdbPath` of the *Launch* configuration
 * Perform the above two steps for the *Attach* configuration

+> [!NOTE]
+> The device name can be found from the [list of supported devices provided by Segger](https://www.segger.com/supported-devices/search/).

 Now, start VS Code and open the above workspace file (**File > Open Workspace from File...**).

+After a few seconds, VS Code proposes to install the extensions recommended by the workspace file.
+Install them.

+> [!NOTE]
+> The *Python Environment Manager* extension is deprecated.
+I'm not sure yet if it can be replaced by the extension proposed by Microsoft.

 Build the sample application, for instance with **Terminal > Run Task...**, then selecting **West Build**.